bayareala8s/training/non-technical/product/README.md

    - Describe a time when you had to make a tough prioritization decision.

-Certainly!
 Here are comprehensive answers to the question, "Describe a time when you had to make a tough prioritization decision":

 ### Answer 1:
 **Scenario: Balancing Feature Development and Technical Debt**